Coverage Map

 $500K to $2M+

-Manchester–Nashua is New Hampshire's economic engine and the market that most directly benefits from Massachusetts's tax burden.
+New Hampshire's economic engine and the market that most directly benefits from Massachusetts's tax burden.
 No state income tax and no sales tax have always drawn buyers, but the remote work shift turned a steady migration into a sustained re-pricing event.
-The Nashua corridor's luxury inventory—particularly in Hollis, Amherst, and Bedford—absorbed demand that the Boston suburbs could not satisfy at competitive prices.
+The Nashua corridor's luxury inventory — particularly in Hollis, Amherst, and Bedford — absorbed demand that the Boston suburbs could not satisfy at competitive prices.
 Corporate headquarters along the southern NH corridor add a local employment base that keeps demand durable between migration cycles.

 Tier 2 · Secondary Coverage